rqritter/WCU-PaperCut/README.md

   `ServerName=printserver.wcu.edu`
 - Change the name of the server used when binding to print queues (cluster FQDN)
   `PrintServerName=\\printserver.wcu.edu`
-- Change the SNMP Community string used to query the printers (see SecretServer for SNMP Community string)
+- Change the SNMP Community string used to query the printers (see SecretServer for Actual SNMP Community string)
   `SNMPCommunity=public`

 ### Registry changes to enable Print Server clustering
+- Some of these are no longer needed but this was the configuration that we tested
+- i.e. `OptionalNames` does not do anything because `DisableStrictNameChecking` is enabled

 #### PowerShell commands
   - Run in an elevated PowerShell session